Amelia Abbott

-Amelia Anne Abbott (born 22 July 2001) is a New Zealand footballer who plays as a midfielder for the Texas Longhorns and the New Zealand national team.
+Amelia Anne Abbott (born 22 July 2001) is a New Zealand footballer who last played as a midfielder for Wellington Phoenix in the A-League Women and for the New Zealand national team.

 Club career

 Abbott played for Nelson Suburbs including the men's team as the only female in the competition.

+In December 2024, Abbott joined A-League Women club Wellington Phoenix until the end of the 2024–25 A-League Women.
+She was not offered a contract at the end of the season and departed the club.

 International career

 Abbott was part of the New Zealand U-17 team that won bronze at the 2018 FIFA U-17 Women's World Cup in Uruguay.
 She scored her only goal of the tournament, in the 1–1 quarter-final against Japan, which was nominated for goal of the tournament.

 Abbott also played for the New Zealand U-20 team, winning the 2019 OFC U-19 Women's Championship in the Cook Islands which qualified them for the 2021 FIFA U-20 Women's World Cup before it was cancelled.
 She scored two goals in their record 30–0 win over Samoa.

 She made her international debut for New Zealand in their 1–5 lost to Canada.